Search|Hub primarily relies on search-analytics data. However, the following types of data are used to further improve the outcome.

 Google Analytics API Access¶

 API access to Google Analytics site-search analytics view is preferred.
-To do so, please grant access to the following two accounts:
+To do so, please grant access with at least the ‘Viewer’ role to the following two accounts:

-Once done, please contact us so that we can set up the appropriate process on our end.
+Once done, please contact us so that we can set up the data-ingestion process on our end.

 Analytics File Export¶